eriksank/blog/README.md

 6. Rice theorem

 It is a framework of provable impossibilities that bedevil the world of mathematics and even the wider world of knowledge.
-The consequences of the combination of these theorems actively seek to sabotage us on a daily basis.
+The consequences of the combination of these theorems actively seek to sabotage us.

 ## 3. Bitcoin security